antonfirsov/docs/2017/02-Feb/week4/docker.md

 One of the key choices for the dotnet repository was the behavior of the `latest` tag.
 We made the choice that `latest` would always point to the latest .NET Core SDK version.
 For example, `latest` will be updated to point to the .NET Core SDK 2.0 when it ships as RTM.

-The alternative would would have been mapping `latest` to the .NET Core Runtime.
-We felt that the SDK is the best image to start with and that its easier to refine your choices once you've have some experience with the larger SDK image.
+The alternative would have been mapping `latest` to the .NET Core Runtime.
+We felt that the SDK is the best image to start with and that is easier to refine your choices once you have some experience with the larger SDK image.

 We recently changed [.NET Core Docker images to use multi-arch based tags](https://github.com/dotnet/announcements/issues/14).
 This change reduces the number of places you need to consider the third axis above.
 It means that your Dockerfile files no longer have to define which operating system that you are targeting.

 .NET Framework Tags
 -------------------

-For .NET Framework, [tags](https://hub.docker.com/r/microsoft/dotnet-framework/tags/) are used to describe image differences on just 1 axis:
+For .NET Framework, [tags](https://hub.docker.com/r/microsoft/dotnet-framework/tags/) are used to describe image differences on just one axis:

 - .NET Framework version -- 3.5, 4.6.2